-Given the current state of affairs, your company can’t afford not to use business intelligence tools.
-Especially after we examined 3 case studies that showed the incredible ROI that is possible from using them and the many benefits of BI.
-Such ROI of business intelligence can come under many forms.
-You need to know what’s going on in the minds of your customers, whom your next best customers will be, and how to serve them in the most effective ways.
+Given the current state of affairs, your company can’t afford not to use BI tools.
+Especially after we examined 6 case studies that showed the incredible ROI that is possible from using them and the many benefits of business analytics.
+Such business intelligence ROI can come in many forms.
+You need to know what’s going on in the minds of your customers, who your next best customers will be, and how to serve them in the most effective ways.
 All of these areas can be answered with data – which you need BI and analytics tools to process.
-However be aware of any faux-pas and remember: there are some best and worst practices to know with BI.
+However be aware of any faux-pas and remember: there are some business intelligence best practices to know - and some worst practices to stay away from!

 When your company has to rely on internal or external IT staff to generate data reports, it creates a huge barrier to what is most needed: a data-driven corporate culture, where decisions are validated through seeing reality clearly.